KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/nav-styling.md

 Check out w3schools navigation styling if you'd like some additional examples or an alternate explanation: [bit.ly/NavCSS](http://bit.ly/NavCSS)

+1. In the project pane on the left, right click on the sass folder and select `New File`.

+2. Type `_nav.scss` and press enter.
+This will be the partial file where the styling for the navigation bar in our project will be located.

+3. Don't forget to import it into your _styles.scss_ file.

-1. The navigation menu is a list of links.
+3. The navigation menu is a list of links.
 Start by selecting the `nav` element in the _ _nav.scss_ file.

-2. Set up some basic styling for the `nav` by setting the following properties:
+4. Set up some basic styling for the `nav` by setting the following properties:

     * `background-color`